Military of the Qing dynasty: Navy

 The "sea ban" policy during the early Qing dynasty meant that the development of naval power stagnated.
 River and coastal naval defence was the responsibility of the waterborne units of the Green Standard Army, which were based at Jingkou (now Zhenjiang) and Hangzhou.

 In 1661, a naval unit was established at Jilin to defend against Russian incursions into Manchuria.
 Naval units were also added to various banner garrisons subsequently, referred to collectively as the "Eight Banners Navy".
 In 1677, the Qing court re-established the Fujian Fleet in order to combat the Ming-loyalist Kingdom of Tungning based on Taiwan.
 This conflict culminated in the Qing victory at the Battle of Penghu in 1683 and the surrender of the Tungning shortly after the battle.

 The Qing, like the Ming, placed considerable importance on the building of a strong navy.
 However unlike the Europeans, they did not perceive the need to dominate the open ocean and hence monopolise trade, and instead focused on defending, by means of patrols, their inner sea space.
 The Qing demarcated and controlled their inner seas in the same manner as land territory.

 The Kangxi Emperor and his successors established a four-zone sea defence system consisting of the Bohai Gulf (Dengzhou fleet, Jiaozhou fleet, Lüshun fleet and Tianjin/Daigu fleet), Jiangsu-Zhejiang coast (Jiangnan fleet and Zhejiang fleet), Taiwan Strait (Fujian fleet) and the Guangdong coast (Guangdong Governor's fleet and Guangdong regular fleet).
 The fleets were supported by a chain of coastal artillery batteries along the coast and "water castles" or naval bases.
 Qing warships of the Kangxi era had a crew of 40 seamen and were armed with cannons and wall guns of Dutch design.

 Although the Qing had invested in naval defences for their adjacent seas in earlier periods, after the death of the Qianlong Emperor in 1799, the navy decayed as more attention was directed to suppressing the Miao Rebellion and White Lotus Rebellion, which left the Qing treasury bankrupt.
 The remaining naval forces were badly overstretched, undermanned, underfunded and uncoordinated.

-Eighteenth century

-The policy of posting banner troops as territorial garrison was not to protect but to inspire awe in the subjugated populace at their expertise as cavalry.
-As a result, after a century of peace and lack of field training the Manchu Banner troops had deteriorated greatly in their combat worthiness.
-Secondly, before the conquest, the Manchu banner was a "citizen" army, and its members were Manchu farmers and herders obligated to provide military service to the state in times of war.
-The Qing government's decision to turn the banner troops into a professional force whose every welfare and need was met by state coffers brought wealth, and with it corruption, to the rank and file of the Manchu banners and hastened its decline as a fighting force.
-Bannermen frequently went into debt as a result of drinking, gambling, and spending time at theaters and brothels, leading to a general ban on theater-going within the Eight Banners.